hahazh/LD-STVSR/README.md

 # Introduction

-This is the implementation of  paper "Continuous Space-Time Video Super-Resolution Utilizing Long-Range Temporal Information".
+This is the implementation of  the paper "Continuous Space-Time Video Super-Resolution with Multi-stage Motion Information Reorganization".

-Our paper is currently under peer review, detail introduction will be coming soon.
+Our paper is currently under peer review, and a detailed introduction will be coming soon.
 # visual comparisons
 Our MsMr exhibits a clear subjective visual advantage in handling large motions.